About D&C Days D&C Days 2025 - a two-part conference combining digital and in-person events

 Many climate change solutions can deliver economic benefits while improving our lives and protecting the environment; however, there is a lack of ‘paradigm shifting’ solutions for adaptation and resilience across finance, policy and practice.

-This theme explores innovative and evidence-based solutions on building resilience through transformational ideas.
-It aims to ignite discussions on initiatives that catalyse broader change beyond their immediate areas of implementation, deliver impact at scale, and encourage an inclusive and collaborative approach across sectors.
+This theme explored innovative and evidence-based solutions on building resilience through transformational ideas, with the aim of igniting discussions on initiatives that catalyse broader change beyond their immediate areas of implementation, deliver impact at scale, and encourage an inclusive and collaborative approach across sectors.

-Within each theme, we will address uncomfortable truths, tackle big questions, seek effective and practical answers, and work together on fair solutions that leave no one behind.
+Within each theme, we addressed uncomfortable truths, tackling big questions, seeking effective and practical answers, and working together on fair solutions that leave no one behind.
 At D&C Days, we share learning experiences by engaging, being productive and having fun.
 The dynamic format encourages dialogue on a range of issues that link policy, knowledge and practice.
 Innovative approaches encourage participants to interact, challenge existing thinking and generate new ideas.

-We welcome everyone at the frontline of sustainable development and climate agendas to join us at D&C Days, including practitioners, NGOs, grassroots organisation representatives, national climate leaders and policymakers at all levels.
+At D&C Days 2025 we welcomed a range of stakkeholders from the frontline of sustainable development and climate agendas, including practitioners, NGOs, grassroots organisation representatives, national climate leaders and policymakers at all levels.

 Photo Credit : Farmers in Nigeria are improving productivity through sustainable farming methods (Photo: UNDP Climate, via Flickr, CC BY-NC 2.0)